Isaac Paredes Player Props: Rays vs. Nationals

 - The Nationals pitching staff ranked 23rd in the league last season with a collective 7.8 strikeouts per nine innings.

-- Nationals pitchers combined to give up 244 total home runs at a rate of 1.5 per game (the most in the league).
+- Nationals pitchers combined to surrender 244 total home runs at a rate of 1.5 per game (the most in the league).

-- Kuhl starts for the first time this season for the Nationals.

-- The 30-year-old right-hander started and threw 3 1/3 innings when he last appeared on Saturday, Oct.
-1 against the Los Angeles Dodgers.

 © 2023 Data Skrive.
 All rights reserved.